Mulayam Singh Yadav: First term

 Yadav first became Chief Minister of Uttar Pradesh in 1989.

-In 1990, a large body of Sangh Parivar supporters reached Ayodhya and attempted to attack the 16th-century Babri mosque.
-They organized a march towards the mosque in an attempt to reclaim the land for a grand temple for Hindu god Rama.
+In 1990, a large body of Sangh Parivar and Vishwa Hindu Parishad supporters reached Ayodhya and attempted to attack the 16th-century Babri mosque built on occupied land.
+They organised a march towards the mosque in an attempt to reclaim the land for a grand temple for Hindu god Rama.
 This resulted in a pitched battle with the paramilitary forces.
-In a bid for crowd control, firing by the police with live rounds was ordered by Yadav.
-At least 16 rioters were killed in the incident.
-The mosque was razed in 1992 by the Hindu mobs sparking religious violence across the country.
-Muslims credited Yadav for saving the mosque in 1990 and became the major voting bloc of Samajwadi Party.
+Yadav allowed police to use live rounds in an attempt at crowd control.
+The state government's official records report that at least 17 marching religious volunteers, or kar sevaks were killed.

 The BJP withdrew its support to the V. P. Singh ministry, necessitating fresh elections.
 The BJP substantially increased its tally in the union parliament, as well as winning a majority in the Uttar Pradesh assembly.

 After the collapse of the Union government led by V. P. Singh in November 1990, Yadav joined Chandra Shekhar's Janata Dal (Socialist) party and continued in office as chief minister with the support of the Indian National Congress (INC).
 His government fell when the INC withdrew its support in April 1991 in the aftermath of developments at the national level where it had earlier withdrawn its support for Chandra Shekhar's government.
 Mid-term elections to Uttar Pradesh assembly were held in mid-1991, in which Mulayam Singh's party lost power to the BJP.